calculix/ccx_prool/README.md

 Various gfortran
 ----------------
-For new gfortran version add flag -fallow-argument-mismatch to FFLAGS in file ARmake.inc
+For new gfortran version add flag -fallow-argument-mismatch to FFLAGS in file ARmake.inc and/or in ccx.../src/Makefile

 For old gfortran delete this flag